clktmr/n64/README.md

 ### embed

 While embed can be used, it will load all embedded files into RAM at boot.
-As an alternative `drivers/cartfs` provides an alternative fs.FS implementation to read embedded files from the cartridge via DMA instead.
+As an alternative `github.com/clktmr/n64/drivers/cartfs` provides a fs.FS implementation to read embedded files from the cartridge via DMA instead.

 ### testing